gauthamdk/shopify-backend-2022/README.md

 `git clone git@github.com:gauthamdk/shopify-backend-2022.git`

+- If you received the `environment_variables.txt` file in the submission of my application, follow the steps below or skip to [Frontend only](#frontend-only):

+## Frontend and backend

+1. In the server folder, create a new file `.env`, and copy and paste the contents from the `environment_variables.txt` file into it (This is the MongoDB_URI link)

+2. From your command line/terminal, navigate to this folder and run `npm run install` to install all the dependencies.

+3. In the same folder, run `npm run dev` to start up the backend and frontend.

+4. On your browser, go to http://localhost:3000 and the application should be running!

+## Frontend only

 1. From your command line/terminal, navigate to this folder and the frontend subfolder and run `npm install` to install all the dependencies.

 2. In the same frontend folder, run `npm run start` to start up the local frontend.